 Nine Named in Second Round of Indictments in ‘Operation Incubator’

-The 67-count federal indictment charged ″a wide-ranging conspiracy and scheme among the nine defendants to corruptly assist Systematic Recovery Services Inc. in its effort to obtain City of Chicago contracts,″ U.S. Attorney Anton Valukas said at a news conference.
+The 67-count federal indictment charged ″a wide-ranging conspiracy″ among the nine defendants to assist a New York bill collection agency, Systematic Recovery Services Inc., in its effort to obtain Chicago city contracts, U.S. Attorney Anton Valukas said.

-″In exchange for their secret assistance ... their promised use of influence and the misuse of their public offices, the defendants sought and received substantial cash payoffs and a variety of other tangible benefits,″ Valukas said.
+Said Valukas, ″In exchange for their secret assistance ... their promised use of influence and the misuse of their public offices, the defendants sought and received substantial cash payoffs and a variety of other tangible benefits″ from the bill-collection company.

-At the center of the 18-month undercover FBI investigation, which led to both rounds of indictments as well as indictments in New York City, was a convicted con-man and swindler who posed as the high-rolling Chicago representative of the New York City-based Systematic Recovery.
+At the center of the 18-month undercover investigation was a convicted con man and swindler, Michael Raymond, who served as the high-rolling Chicago representative of Systematic Recovery.

-Michael Raymond, who used the alias Michael Burnett, became an FBI informant after being arrested in July 1984 on weapons charges and entering into a plea agreement with the government.
+Raymond, who used the alias Michael Burnett, became an FBI informant after being arrested in July 1984 on weapons charges and making a plea agreement with the government.

 Five of the seven people indicted last November, including former Alderman Clifford Kelley, have pleaded guilty or been convicted on charges ranging from extortion and mail fraud to income-tax and firearm violations.

 Both Kelley and another defendant, Wallace Davis Jr., lost their aldermanic seats in April.